Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: INTRODUCTION

 Traditional recommendation approaches have primarily relied on collaborative filtering and interaction data~\cite{he2020lightgcn, koren2009matrix}, where users with similar historical preferences are expected to share future interests~\cite{chen2021neural}.
 However, these methods face two critical challenges in improving user experience.
 First, existing models struggle to capture the underlying hierarchical structure inherent in user-item networks~\cite{zheng2017hierarchical, unger2020hierarchical}, a critical factor for enhancing performance and personalization.
 Second, these models fail to effectively balance the exploration-exploitation trade-off.
 For instance, a jazz enthusiast may want to explore rock music, but current models primarily focus on exploitation—recommending only familiar genres—without adequately supporting exploration.

 Hyperbolic space has emerged as a promising approach for modeling hierarchical structures and power-law distributions~\cite{krioukov2010hyperbolic,yang2022hrcf,sun2021hgcf,yang2022hicf}, where its exponential volume growth naturally aligns with hierarchical, scale-free structures~\cite{ganea2018hyperbolic, chami2019hyperbolic, liu2019hyperbolic, zhang2021lorentzian, yang2023kappahgcn}.
 In hyperbolic space, distances increase exponentially from the origin, allowing popular items or exploratory users to be positioned closer to the origin, while niche items or users with focused interests spread toward the boundaries.
 This spatial configuration enables hyperbolic graph neural network (GNN) models to perceive hierarchical relationships effectively, enhancing recommendation performance~\cite{yang2022hicf, sun2021hgcf, yang2022hrcf}.
+An illustrative example is shown in Figure~\ref{fig:Exp}.

 Despite these advantages, current hyperbolic recommender systems still face key limitations.
 First, they struggle with a lack of semantic understanding of user and item profiles.
 While large language models (LLMs) offer a potential solution, their text encoders operate in Euclidean space, making it challenging to integrate LLM-derived semantic features with hyperbolic collaborative signals.
 This mismatch leaves existing hyperbolic models vulnerable to noise in collaborative information, as they fail to capture semantic insights effectively.
 Second, hyperbolic recommender systems lack a principled approach to balancing exploration (introducing new content) and exploitation (focusing on existing preferences)~\cite{wilson2021balancing}.
 This limitation reduces their ability to adapt to the exploration-exploitation trade-off, ultimately diminishing both the utility and diversity of recommendations.